Solar power in Michigan

 Solar power in Michigan has been growing in recent years due to new technological improvements, falling solar prices and a variety of regulatory actions and financial incentives.
 The largest solar farm in Michigan is Assembly Solar, completed in 2022, which has 347 MW of capacity.
 Small-scale solar provided 50% of Michigan solar electricity as recently as 2020 but multiple solar farms in the 100 MW to 200 MW range are proposed to be completed by the middle of the decade.
 Although among the lowest U.S. states for solar irradiance, Michigan mostly lies farther south than Germany where solar power is heavily deployed.
 Michigan is expected to use 120 TWh per year in 2030.
 To reach a 100% solar electrical grid would require 2.4% of Michigan's land area to host 108 GW of installed capacity.

-Michigan had over 759 MW of solar capacity in 2021.
+Michigan had over 1,444 MW of solar capacity by the end of 2023.
 December 2020 marked a high point with over 105 MW brought online in that month alone.
 December 2021 saw 110 MW added.
 In 2016, solar provided only about 0.25% of all electricity.
-This rose to 0.58% in 2021.
+This rose to 1.3% in 2023.

 Solar farms and arrays

-The 347MW Assembly Solar Project is be the largest in the state.
+The 347MW Assembly Solar Project is the largest in the state.
 Located in Shiawassee County, it began construction in 2019 and was completed in March 2022.

 In July 2012, Michigan's largest rooftop array, 977.6 kW, was installed in Canton on the IKEA store.
 Ford Motor Company and DTE Energy built the largest solar plant in the state, a 1.04 MW solar car port at Ford's world headquarters in Dearborn, Michigan in 2015.
 In 2015, DTE built a 1.1 MW solar farm at Domino's Farms near Ann Arbor, slightly larger than the Ford carport.
 The IKEA store announced an expansion of its existing array in 2015 to bring it to 1.2 MW.
 A 1.95 MW solar farm at DTE's Greenwood Energy Center near St. Clair came online in January 2016.
 Indiana Michigan Power, in November 2016, opened a 4.6 MW solar farm near Watervliet.
 In May 2017, DTE brought online two solar farms in Lapeer County: a 28.4 MW farm and a 19.6 MW solar farm.
 These are the first large utility-scale solar farms in the state, with the larger covering 200 acres of land and the smaller one covering 100 acres.
 In July 2017, DTE completed a 2MW solar farm built in a closed city park in Detroit.